-Weeks after images from Kabul airport in Afghanistan focused the world’s attention on people forced to flee their homes, President Joe Biden fulfilled a campaign promise to set a refugee admissions ceiling of 125,000—a considerable increase from recent years.
+Weeks after images from the Kabul airport in Afghanistan focused the world’s attention on people forced to flee their homes, President Joe Biden fulfilled a campaign promise to set a refugee admissions ceiling of 125,000—a considerable increase from recent years.

 Even before the crisis in Afghanistan this summer, there were a record 82.4 million displaced people around the world.
 Get the facts on the U.S. refugee resettlement program and find out what else the Biden Administration can do to help refugees from Afghanistan and around the world.